 Canola oil is pressed from rapeseed, a plant in the cruciferae family related to cabbage and broccoli.
 Wild rapeseed contains high levels of erucic acid, which can be toxic.
 But the rapeseed used for modern canola oil is a hybrid that contains less than 1 percent erucic acid.
 Canola oil is a polyunsaturated fat that contains beneficial omega-3 and omega-6 fatty acids, as well as vitamin K. Purchase canola oil for cooking and for salad dressings.
 Use canola oil margarine in baked goods.

 Safflower oil comes from safflower plants, a relative of sunflowers.
 Like canola oil, safflower oil is a polyunsaturated fat that contains essential fatty acids necessary for good health.
-Researchers at the Department of Human Nutrition at Ohio State University reported in 2011 that obese diabetic women who supplemented their diets with as little as 1 2/3 tsp. safflower oil for 16 weeks realized lower blood sugar, higher HDL cholesterol levels and decreased inflammation.
+Researchers at the Department of Human Nutrition at Ohio State University reported in 2011 that women with obesity and diabetes who supplemented their diets with as little as 1 2/3 tsp. safflower oil for 16 weeks realized lower blood sugar, higher HDL cholesterol levels and decreased inflammation.

 Essential Fatty Acids